Power company says it's halting battery storage plan after backlash, death threat | CBC News

 It comes as the Independent Electricity Systems Operator (IESO), which manages the province's energy needs, is soliciting pitches from companies on how to help shoulder Ontario's growing power demands.

-The site would have taken up about eight to 10 hectares, according to the company.
+The IESO is seeking to add a total of 4,000 megawatts to the grid.

-It would also have been close to some multigenerational farms, Burrow said.
-Locals had safety concerns, he said, and felt the process was rushed and Baseload Power wasn't providing adequate information.
+The mayor said the facility would have been close to some multigenerational farms.
+According to Burrow, locals had safety concerns, felt the process was rushed and that Baseload Power wasn't providing adequate information.

 Things came to a head during a Nov.
 2 public meeting hosted by the company.